evan-king/ldap-authorized-keys/README.md

 # Note for users of pam_mount+cifs

 If you're putting ssh keys in ldap to get around not having a home directory until after login, you'll likely be disappointed.  `AuthorizedKeysCommand` will get users successfully logged in but then pam_mount will not prompt for the password it needs to mount the user's home directory, leaving the logged-in user 'homeless.'
-Further investigation may yield a workaround, but the best result that can be reasonable anticipated just returns to the user getting prompted for a password anyway.
-Unless you can switch to a passwordless system for mounting home directories (i.e. NFS\*), don't bother getting authorized keys into ldap.
+Further investigation may yield a workaround (which likely involves maintaining manual tweaks to files in `/etc/pam.d/`), but the best result that can be reasonably anticipated just returns to the user getting prompted for a password anyway.
+Unless you can switch to a passwordless system for mounting home directories (i.e. NFS\*), don't bother putting authorized keys into ldap.

 \* Not recommended in mixed Windows/Linux networks - sharing the same directory via NFS for Linux clients and CIFS for Windows will not likely end happily.